minjuyang56/minjuyang56/README.md

 My past Github is <a href="https://github.com/alswn0558"> https://github.com/alswn0558 </a>
 </br>

-🚀 My main focus is backend development using Node.js.
+🚀 I developed my passion by working on a variety of tasks, including backend development, AWS pipeline construction, smart contracts, and hyperdimensional vector computing.

 📊 Here's a quick overview of my activity:

-- 🔧 Most used language: TypeScript
+- 🔧 Most used language: TypeScript, Java, Python
 - 💻 I'm currently working on exciting personal projects!
 - 📚 I'm constantly learning and exploring new technologies.